ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 3. The code for calling the audio element's `play` and `pause` can be reused.
 It isn't tied to this particular audio component.
 It can be tested independently, too!

-Now that we see *why* to use a modifier for our audio component, let's walk through *how* to create one.
+Now that we see *why* we want to use a modifier for our audio component, let's walk through *how* to create one.
 We will start with the component (to manage the state) and then implement the modifier (the manage the DOM).

 First, we add actions to handle the `click` events for the `Play` and `Pause` buttons: